 Start early in the morning and take bus 1815 to Yehliu GeoPark.
 The journey takes about 1.5 hours and depending on the weather and the crowd, you’ll find plenty of rocks jutting from the ground like mushrooms.
 It’s a pretty sight except when it gets too crowded.
 Avoid the weekends if you can.
 Alternatively, take the train to Pingxi and launch a sky lantern.

 Take another bus to Jiufen, an old seaside mining town that has developed into a tourist attraction filled with teahouses, cafes and souvenir shops.
 It’s a charming place to simply wander around or to spend an hour or two holed up in one of the teahouses.
 For history buffs, there are also museums showcasing the town’s mining heritage.
+Alternatively, you can also take a shuttle bus from Taipei Ximen Station which brings you to Jiufen and Shifen and back within a day.
+You can find out more information here.

 End your day at the nearby Tonghua Night Market – one of Taipei’s smallest night markets but one that packs in a plethora of eats as well as ready-to-wear apparel.
 Nearest MRT: Liuzhangli Station